-The purpose of the Kentucky Energy Security Plan is to provide coordination, monitoring, assessment, and response to energy disruptions.
-The Plan outlines the current state of energy systems in the Commonwealth and describes what steps are to be taken, and by whom, in emergencies to help reduce the impact on the citizens and economy.
-The Plan serves as Kentucky's Standard Operating Procedure (SOP) and guidance for energy emergency issues.
+The purpose of the Kentucky ESP is to provide coordination, monitoring, assessment, and response to energy disruptions.
+The ESP outlines the current state of energy systems in the Commonwealth and describes what steps are to be taken, and by whom, in emergencies to help reduce the impact on the citizens and economy.
+The ESP serves as Kentucky's Standard

+Operating Procedure (SOP) and guidance for energy emergency issues.

-The effectiveness of the Plan is based on its ability to be a living document.
+The effectiveness of the ESP is based on its ability to be a living document.
 It has been developed as a tool to be applied in managing Energy Security and not as a blueprint to accomplish a specific result.
 As such, it will be updated as personnel and situations change.
 Each use, either in exercise or in real world application, will allow it to be sharpened and refined.

-As a living document the Plan does have distinct phases, with at least one phase active at all times.
-Exactly where one phase ends and another begins is not a precise point but it does allow for transition.
+As a living document, the ESP does have distinct phases with at least one phase active at all times.
+Exactly where one phase ends and another begins is not a precise point, but it allows for transition.
 The transition between phases will occur as the conditions in the Commonwealth change.
 The four phases of delineation are: